amanrai31/Tools-Tech/K8S/README.md

-In prod, the control plane usually runs on multiple nodes that span across several data center zones
+In prod, the masterNode & workerNode usually runs on multiple nodes that span across several data center zones